 I can't even begin to count how many different artists, crafters and vendors are at the Gingerbread Christmas.
 Let's just say that there are tons of them.
 Bajillions, perhaps.
 (Editor's note: it's actually over 130 booths.
 We're pretty sure that "bajillions" is not a real number.)

-But they're all in one place -- Plainfield High School -- on Dec.
-3. One-stop shopping!
+But they're all in one place at Plainfield High School.
+One-stop shopping!
 Now you're speaking my language!
 All of those varying interests of the people on my shopping list?
 Not a problem at Gingerbread Christmas.

 I Enjoy Giving Unique Gifts